 All eligible Citi / AAdvantage and AAdvantage Aviator credit cards will earn 1 mile per dollar on net purchases toward Million Miler status between May 2020 and December 2020.

-Citi is also offering a one-time $225 statement credit upon account renewal to Citi® / AAdvantage® Executive World Elite™ Mastercard® cardholders whose accounts were open as of March 31, 2020.
+Citi is also offering a one-time $225 statement credit upon account renewal to Citi® / AAdvantage® Executive World Elite™ Mastercard® cardholders whose accounts were open as of March 31, 2020, as reported by The Points Guy.

 American Airlines is waving reinstatement and change charges for awards booked by May 31, 2020, for travel through Sep.
 30, 2020.
 For travel booked on or after June 1, 2020, the company will wave reinstatement and change fees if the change is made at least 60 days before travel.
 If the change is made within 60 days, a new fee structure will apply as follows: